-- 10. Cost analysis sheets are to be completed and handed in by the June 4-H meeting in order to assure that their stalls will be unlocked at the time of their Sunday arrival. - 11.
-A 4-H member must show his/her own animal at halter unless injury, illness or multiple animals showing in the same class by that member.
+- 11. A 4-H member must show his/her own animal at halter unless injury, illness or multiple animals showing in the same class by that member.
 In case of injury, illness or multiple animals, the 4-H member may have the animal shown by another Fulton County 4-H member with the approval of the 4-H Horse and Pony Advisory Committee.
 Pre-existing conditions need to be approved at least 48 hours prior to the show.
 Other situations will be handled as needed.
 In order to accommodate a child with a disability, a 4-H member with special needs will be allowed one helper and one handler with second rope attached to the animal. - 12.
-4-H Exhibitors are not to ride their animals within the barns.
-Animals should not be ridden by anyone other than 4-H Horse and Pony members, immediate family, advisory committee and leaders.
+Animals are not to be ridden within the barns.
+On Monday and Tuesday animals will be ridden, lunged, and/or driven by the member who has enrolled the horse as their project only Animals will not be ridden by anyone other than 4-H Horse and Pony members, immediate family, advisory committee and leaders after Tuesday.
 No trainers or instructors may ride during fair.
-On Monday and Tuesday animals may be ridden, lunged, and/or driven by the member who has enrolled the horse as their project only.
-Failure to comply with this rule may result in the disqualification of the horse to show at the fair.
-No trainers or instructors may ride. - 13.
+Failure to comply with this rule will result in the disqualification of the horse to show at the fair.
+4-H members may ride another 4-H member's horse or pony on Thursday and only in the funshow. - 13.
 4-H Exhibitors must wear their assigned exhibit number in show ring on their back, back of carts or both sides of saddle.
 Those not meeting requirements may not be judged. - 14.
 Bosal and snaffle bits are permitted only on animals 5 years and under. - 15.
 When a curb chain is used, it must be of the flat curb style and be at least 1/2 inch wide. - 16.
 Hackamore, draw-reins, martingales or tie-downs are not allowed, except in contesting classes, working hunter, color guard or jumper classes.